evennia/evennia/docs/sphinx/source/wiki/BatchCodeProcessor.rst

    block header.
 The ``(info)`` field gives extra info about what's going on in the block and is displayed by the batch processor.
-The ``obj1, obj2, ...`` parts are optional object labels used by the processors *debug* mode in order to auto-delete objects after a test run.
+The ``obj1, obj2, ...`` parts are optional object labels used by the processor's *debug* mode in order to auto-delete objects after a test run.
 -  A new ``#HEADER`` or ``#CODE`` (or the end of the file) ends the previous block.
 Text before the first block are ignored.